MediaHound/CoreHound/README.md

 The Entertainment Graph is highly connected.
 Here is a small example of the types of connections between content:

 ![](https://github.com/MediaHound/CoreHound/blob/master/Images/mh-graph-example.png)

+For a complete list of types visit [Graph Objects](https://api-docs.mediahound.com/docs/graph-objects).

 ## CoreHound is highly **asynchronous**
 Almost all interaction you have with the CoreHound SDK is through asynchronous APIs.
 CoreHound uses *promises* as its asynchronous pattern.
 As a simple example, to find the release date of *The Usual Suspects*, you would write: